dotnet/api-docs-sync/README.md

                                                         -PrintUndoc true

     -Save                       bool            Default is false (does not save changes).
-                                                Whether you want to save the changes in the dotnet-api-docs xml files.
+                                                When using -Direction ToDocs, indicates whether you want to save the Docs xml file changes.
+                                                When using -Direction ToTripleSlash, this parameter is always true, so don't specify it.
                                                     Usage example:
                                                         -Save true